lonkamikaze/bsda2/README.md

 I started this long overdue overhaul of the BSD Administration Scripts at the 31C3 (Hamburg, 2014).

-It provides a recode of pkg_libchk, and a cleaned up version of the buildflags toolset.
+It provides a recode of pkg_libchk, distviper and a cleaned up version of the buildflags toolset.

+All other contents of the original bsdadminscripts can be considered obsolete.

 pkg_libchk
 ----------